Missionaries of Charity: History

 The first home of the Missionaries of Charity in the United States was established in the South Bronx, New York, where in 2019 they had convents for both their active and contemplative branches, and had placed 108 sisters in their province that stretches from Quebec to Washington, DC.
 Their first rural mission in the United States, in 1982, was in one of the poorest, former coal mining areas of Kentucky, where they still serve.
 In the US, the Missionaries of Charity are affiliated with the Council of Major Superiors of Women Religious, a body of female religious, representing 20% of American religious sisters.
 They are identified by the wearing of religious habits, and loyalty to church teaching.
 By 1996, the organisation was operating 517 missions in more than 100 countries.

-In 1990, Mother Teresa asked to resign as head of the Missionaries but was soon voted back in as Superior General.
+In 1990, Mother Teresa asked to resign as head of the Missionaries but was voted back in as Superior General.
 On 13 March 1997, six months before Mother Teresa's death, Sister Mary Nirmala Joshi was elected the new Superior General of the Missionaries of Charity.
 In April 2009, Sister Mary Prema was elected to succeed Sister Nirmala, during a general chapter held in Kolkata.

 The quality of care offered to terminally ill patients in the Home for the Dying in Calcutta was the subject of discussion in the mid-1990s.
-Some British observers, on the basis of short visits, drew unfavourable comparisons with the standard of care available in hospices in the United Kingdom.
+Some British observers drew unfavourable comparisons with the standard of care available in hospices in the United Kingdom.
 Remarks made by Dr. Robin Fox relative to the lack of full-time medically trained personnel and the absence of strong analgesics were published in a brief memoir in an issue of The Lancet in 1994.
 These remarks were criticised in a later issue of The Lancet on the ground that they failed to take account of Indian conditions, specifically the fact that government regulations effectively precluded the use of morphine outside large hospitals.

 In Phoenix, Arizona, the sisters' accommodation for 40 homeless men is funded by a clothier, featured in Vogue, who grew up within a few blocks of Mother Teresa's original home for the dying destitute in Kalighat, Calcutta.

-Princess Diana, who was very close to Mother Teresa, wrote that she found in her "the direction I've been searching for all these years".
+In June 1991, Mother Teresa with Sr Raphael arrived in Baghdad, Iraq just after the First Gulf War ended.
+She opened her first 'Missionaries of Charity' house especially dedicating to the unwanted, neglected, disabled, and orphaned children.

 The Missionaries of Charity sisters were particularly hard hit by the 2020 outbreak of COVID-19, as in places they continued to distribute food and minister to the poor who had been affected.